Mat2Stencil: A Modular Matrix-Based DSL for Explicit and Implicit Matrix-Free PDE Solvers on Structured Grid: Background and Motivation

 \subsection{Multi-stage Programming}

-Multi-stage programming has been a promising method for building embedded domain-specific languages.
-In such practices of multi-stage programming, a program usually is split into two stages: the first stage generates and compiles the domain-specific program, and the second executes the compiled artifact.
+Multi-stage programming, or staging, has been a promising method for building embedded domain-specific languages.
+In such practices of multi-stage programming, a program usually is split into two stages: stage 1 (at compile time) executes the user code partially to generate an optimized intermediate program, and stage 2 (at run time) executes the intermediate program to get the final result.
+In our design, programmers express the solvers as sparse matrices and their operations on stage 1, which generates matrix-free stage-2 code.

 Lightweight Modular Staging (LMS) \cite{lms} is one of such frameworks and has been adopted in multiple DSL works \cite{delite,spiral,legobase}.
 LMS separates the two stages through only types: \texttt{Rep[T]} refers to a \texttt{T}-typed value at the second stage.
-Interacting with \texttt{Rep[T]} instances, including taking it for control flows, generates code in the second stage instead of operating them immediately.
-Since that LMS is a Scala library, we implement our own and adopt a similar method to build our embedded DSL in Python. \texttt{Var[T]} in our implementation is equivalent to the \texttt{Rep[T]} in LMS.
+Since that LMS is a Scala library, we implement our own to build our embedded DSL in Python.